wasmCloud/wasmcloud.com/docs/cli/inspect.md

 description: "wash inspect command reference"
 ---

-Inspect helps you to examine the capabilities of a wasmCloud component.
-It accepts the path to the wasmCloud component or provider and prints out the properties of that component.
+`wash inspect` helps you to examine the metadata of a wasmCloud component.

+`wash inspect` accepts the path to the wasmCloud component or provider and prints out the properties of that component.

 #### Usage